egidiuskasashi/rebooting-the-web-of-trust-fall2016/draft-documents/did-implementer-draft-10.md

 **DID.** Acronym for **decentralized identifier**.

-**DID descriptor object (DDO).** A JSON data structure containing metadata describing an identity owner, including the cryptographic key material required for the identity owner to prove ownership and control of the **DID record**.
+**DID description object (DDO).** A JSON data structure containing metadata describing an identity owner, including the cryptographic key material required for the identity owner to prove ownership and control of the **DID record**.
 A DDO may also contain other [attributes](https://en.wikipedia.org/wiki/Attribute_(computing)) or [claims](https://en.wikipedia.org/wiki/Claims-based_identity) describing the identity owner.

 **DID fragment**.
 The portion of a **DID reference** that follows the first hash sign character ("#").
 A DID fragment uses the same syntax as a **URI** fragment.
 See section 5.5.
 Note that a **DID fragment** MUST immediately follow a DID.
 If a DID reference includes a **DID path** followed by a fragment, that fragment is NOT a **DID fragment**.